BergQuester/v8tr.github.io/_drafts/2018-10-04-sticky-grid-collection-view.md

 {% endhighlight %}

 Now run the project and play with the scroll.
-It results in next behavior:
+The result is next:

 <p align="center">
     <a href="{{ "/img/sticky-grid-collection-view/horizontal-and-vertical-scrolling.gif" | absolute_url }}">